JiaHe-yogurt/Identification-of-Rare-Events-from-Imbalanced-Datasets-main/README.md

-"Weighting Methods for Rare Event Identification from Imbalanced Datasets"

-This is a R inplementation of "Weighting Methods for Rare Event Identification from Imbalanced Datasets", as described in the paper.

-Data:
-The folder "39 bus" includes raw time series data simulated from Matlab named "39 bus raw" and processed data "39 bus", which is used as inputs to the models.
-The folder "spam" includes spam data set and split index used in the experiments.
-The file "syntheticData" is synthetic data.

-Codes and data used to reproduce figures are under folder "figures" Codes to run Adacost and its variants algorithms are under "adacost" folder, it's implemented in Python.

 # Weighting Methods for Rare Event Identification from Imbalanced Datasets
 This is a R inplementation of "Weighting Methods for Rare Event Identification from Imbalanced Datasets", as described in the paper. https://www.frontiersin.org/articles/10.3389/fdata.2021.715320/full#h9